 Looking back at classic flicks often fills me with a sense of hope; there are still so many great movie moments out there that we can use as blueprints.
-These are peeks into awesome universes--wondrous places where guys with Bieber haircuts get shot and urinated on during the opening credits and are never spoken of again.
+These are peeks into awesome universes—wondrous places where guys with Bieber haircuts get shot and urinated on during the opening credits and are never spoken of again.
 Dimensions where saving a woman's life will actually get you laid.
 In other words, Paradise!

 I knew that there was a God, and that He truly loved me, when I found a discarded KOJAK Season 1 Box Set, laying complete and unscathed in a trash bin.
 I quickly wrapped it in swaddling clothing and took it home, unaware of the testicular revolution that was about to take place.
-Kojak carries his self in a manner that few men even dare to dream of.
+Kojak carries himself in a manner that few men even dare to dream of.

 Here's all you need to know about the team: even the nerd is ripped.

 Dutch and his men sneak into a camp to rescue hostages.
 It begins with stealth kills, ends with knocking a woman unconscious, and contains nothing but distilled carnage in between.
-Before I saw this action sequence I was a mere boy, just beginning to think about girls; by the time they packed up and left the crater they had made, I was enjoying 18-year old Scotch, Cuban cigars, and my third divorce.
+Before I saw this action sequence I was a mere boy, just beginning to think about girls; by the time they packed up and left the smouldering crater they had made, I was enjoying 18-year old Scotch, Cuban cigars, and my third divorce.

 This is the only part of that scene that wasn't too quick or too blurred by bullets, fireballs, and soaring bodies to capture in a screenshot:

 The rest of his squad having been eliminated with flair and sass, Dutch realizes that this animal is taking ass-whooping to a level of profoundness unseen by man since ancient Japanese sword duels.
 He knows he's the last one.
-He knows this thing wants to make a chandelier out of his corpse--the only thing left in life at this point is pure caveman vendetta.
+He knows this thing wants to make a chandelier out of his corpse—the only thing left in life at this point is pure caveman vendetta.
 Covered in mud and brandishing an arsenal of hand-made weapons, he does what's natural:

-Having stumbled over his best friend's impossible remains, Mac comes face to face with something he would never live to describe accurately.
+Having just stumbled over his best friend's impossible remains, Mac comes face to face with something he would never live to describe accurately.
 Standing several feet from him is what looks like a human prism.
 Suddenly eyes flash at him.
 The apparition turns and runs away.

 Eyes blazing with horror and vengeance, he unloads the contents of his machine gun without delay.
 When the gun no longer fires he dumps it, throws his hat down and picks up Blain's minigun.

-In the single most testosterone-filled moment of Bill Duke's (or anyone's) acting career (or life), Mac begins to grind the entire local ecosystem down into subatomic particles, taking breaths only to fuel his primal screams.
+In the single most testosterone-filled moment of Bill Duke's (or anyone's) acting career (or life), Mac begins to grind the entire local ecosystem down into subatomic particles, taking breaths only to fuel his unintelligible primal screams.
 Immediately his squadmates jump into the fray, firing a tidal wave of ordinance into the jungle.
 What began as a simple rescue mission remains, to this day, as the only Armed Forces operation to make absolutely no ammuntion contributions to military surplus outlets.